tecoevo/tecoevo.github.io/pages/philosophy.md

 **Obligations to yourself**
 ---

 We are all here to grow as scientists.
 However, that should never come at the cost of your well-being.
-Your mental and physical health are an important consideration in all that you do while in the lab.
+Your mental and physical health are an important consideration in all that you do while in the group.
 Moreover, success should not come at the cost of maintaining your health.
 In fact, you are more likely to be successful if you take care of yourself and balance time with the things outside of work that matter to you.
 Below are some general guidelines on well-being, but every situation is unique, and I am always open to discussion on this topic, so do not hesitate to ask.

 *Mental and Physical Health Concerns*